 IMAP Instrument Suite

-IMAP also provides near real-A measure of the flow of events. observations of the A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions. and its Charged particles (electrons, protons, and ions) that are moving very fast (high energy).
-If the particles originate at the Sun, they are known as Solar Energetic particles (SEPs). from L1.
+IMAP also provides near real-A measure of the flow of events. observations of the solar wind and its Charged particles (electrons, protons, and other ions) that are moving very fast (high energy).
+If the particles originate at the Sun, they are known as solar energetic particles (SEPs). from Lagrange Point 1 is an orbital path in space about one million miles from Earth towards the Sun that is without any magnetic interference from the planets., which is about one million miles from Earth towards the Sun.
 IMAP employs four instruments that work together to provide a comprehensive understanding of the solar wind and its components.
-These instruments include Solar Wind Electrons (SWE) for measuring solar wind electrons, Solar Wind and Pickup Ions (SWAPI) for detecting ions originating outside our solar system, Coherent Doppler-Interferometer for Composition and Dynamics Experiment (CoDICE) for analyzing suprathermal ions, and High-Energy Ion Telescope (HIT) for studying high-energy ions.
+These instruments include Solar Wind Electrons (SWE) for measuring solar wind electrons, Solar Wind and Pickup Ions (SWAPI) for detecting ions originating outside our solar system, Compact Dual Ion Composition Experiment (CoDICE) for analyzing suprathermal ions, and High-Energy Ion Telescope (HIT) for studying high-energy ions.
 IMAP's solar wind instruments at L1 can provide astronauts and spacecraft near Earth with close to half an hour's warning of incoming harmful Usually refers to electromagnetic waves, such as light, radio, infrared, X-rays, ultraviolet; also sometimes used to refer to atomic particles of high energy, such as electrons (beta-radiation), helium nuclei (alpha-radiation), and so on..

 Magnetic fields found in our solar neighborhood control how charged particles in the solar wind travel across the solar system.
 They are also central to the processes that accelerate these particles, such as shocks and turbulence.
 The MAG instrument is a dual-sensor A device used to measure the intensity and direction of the local magnetic field. whose measurements contribute to our understanding of the acceleration and transport of these charged particles in the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation..